What we do; Activities of CMW

 The range of walks varies from easy track walking to more difficult off-track and exploratory type walks in rugged, less frequented areas to provide a wide variety of options for members of differing levels of skill.
 Club Members are encouraged to lead walks and organise social events.

-The Club is conducted on a voluntary basis, and meets on the second Wednesday night of each month at Concord High School.
+The Club is conducted on a voluntary basis, and meets on the second Wednesday night of each month (now) at Burwood RSL - refer note below ** .
 See the Meeting and Social Program for more detail.
 At our meetings we have guest speakers and club members conducting talks and photo presentations about bushwalking, conservation and other related topics.
 As well as the Clubs' regular monthly meetings there are many other social events such as restaurant nights, the Annual Dinner, the Annual Club Campfire, and the Christmas picnic.

-** Note: As from July 10 2019 we are moving our monthly meetings to Burwood RSL.
-Have dinner at 6:30pm with Club Members and then attend meeting at 7:30pm upstairs in a Conference Room.
+** Note: As from July 10 2019 we have moved our monthly meetings to Burwood RSL.
+Have dinner at 6:30pm with Club Members and then attend the meeting at 7:30pm upstairs in a Conference Room.
 Burwood RSL is close to Burwood Railway Station and has a large car park.
 See Google Map